matejker/everystreet/README.md

 ![](docs/everystreet_grange.gif)

-## Conclusion

-In this work, we tried to adapt the *Postman Tour Problem* to the
-\#everystreet challenge.
-Using `OSMnx` package we were able to demonstrate on real data.

 ## Usage
 Feel more that free to use, modify and copy the code, just follow the [licence](./LICENSE.txt) and cite it: